Jared Young Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Yankees pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Yankees' 3.79 team ERA ranks fifth among all league pitching staffs.
+- The Yankees' 3.78 team ERA ranks fifth among all MLB pitching staffs.

-- Yankees pitchers combine to rank 12th in baseball in home runs given up (97 total, 1.1 per game).
+- Yankees pitchers combine to rank 12th in baseball in home runs allowed (98 total, 1.1 per game).

-- The right-hander's last time out was on Sunday against the St. Louis Cardinals, when he threw six innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance came on Monday against the Baltimore Orioles, when the right-hander went 4 1/3 innings, surrendering two earned runs while allowing nine hits.

+- The 30-year-old has a 4.52 ERA and 8.7 strikeouts per nine innings across 16 games this season, while giving up a batting average of .216 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.